Reviewed by: Caressa

 "Caught between trying to live his life and trying to run from it, Charlie is navigating through the strange worlds of love, drugs, "The Rocky Horror Picture Show", and dealing with the loss of a good friend and his favorite aunt."

-And one line particularly touched me, "And in that moment, I swear we were infinite." (pg 39)
+"And in that moment, I swear we were infinite." (pg 39)

 That really sold the novel for me.
 Things change and problems are everywhere but when you really branch out and find friends there are some really amazing times even if (as with Charlie) depression follows.